microsoft/FluidFramework/packages/dds/tree/docs/wip/Modules.md

 # Modules

 There are a wide variety of use-cases for a Fluid tree, and there are several trade-offs in the design space that should be made differently for the different use-cases.
-To enable flexibility both for how our users configure the system, as well as when we modify the implementation, we will provide a collection of modules which can be composed in a few different ways to address a wide variety of use cases.
+To enable flexibility both for how our users configure the system, as well as when we modify the implementation, the implementation consist of collection of modules which can be composed in a few different ways to address a wide variety of use cases.

+This breakdown is intended as an architectural approach to ensure we can deliver functionality in an incremental way (minimizing the work needed for the early milestones), as well as quickly respond to specific feature requests, and perform targeted unit testing.

+These module boundaries could additionally be exposes as public packages, allowing our consumers to also extend and configure the functionality in these ways (increasing our internal API stability obligations), however that is a separate decision which is considered out of scope here.

 ## Core Libraries